polarityio/ldap/README.md

 ### User Email Search Attribute

 The search attribute for user objects (case sensitive).
 This attribute should be an email address and will be compared against the email address being looked up.
-Typical values are `userPrincipalName`, `disintguishedName`, `sAMAccountName`, and `mail`.
+Typical values are `userPrincipalName`, `disintguishedName`, `sAMAccountName`, or `mail`.

 ### Summary User Attributes